nekator/mono/build-power-apps/README.md

 ## How to test

 Every component has its own `package.json` and testing environment.
-For the button we need to do those steps to test:
+For the button we need to do those steps to test (after at least doing an `npm run build` previously):

 1. `cd build-power-apps/button`
 2. `npm i`